cypator/splate-api/source/index.html.md

 contact Cyaptor using the following support email address: support@cypator.com.
 This support inbox is manned 24 hours a day 7 days a week, providing global support at all hours.
 Contact with Cypator should be made via an automated email alert from the Client’s trading system.
 However, in the event that the Client cannot support this, we would expect a manual email or a call to our support desk.
 </aside>

-<aside class="warning">FutSettDate tag 64 will represent the time of the trade execution and not the settlement time, settlement time will be determined by the Prime Broker</aside>

 ## Trade Capture Report